 You can hold GICs in your registered investment accounts including TFSAs, RRSPs, RDSPs, and RESPs.
 Depending on what assets you have in your TFSA, it can be tailored to serve as a source of funds for emergency needs.

-GICs can fit into most portfolios to account for some of the fixed-income asset allocation.
+GICs can fit into most portfolios to account for some of the fixed-income asset allocations.

 Are GIC Investments Safe

 GICs are one of the safest investments available for conservative/risk-averse investors.

 As long as you don’t have more than $100,000 in GIC in each of your banks, you should be covered if they collapse.
 GICs purchased through some credit unions and other non-bank financial institutions may be insured through provincial deposit insurance plans.